orneryd/design-system/CONTRIBUTING.md

-# Contributing to the McKesson Design Sytem
+# Contributing to the ornery Design Sytem

 ## Philosophies
 ### Portability of Behavior